alphagov/govuk-rfcs/rfc-116-store-attachment-data-in-content-items.md

 rendered HTML to the Publishing API.
 Other publishing apps send a combination of rendered HTML and metadata.

-This inconistency restricts what we can do with attachments, particularly for Whitehall content.
+This inconsistency restricts what we can do with attachments, particularly for Whitehall content.
 For example, we cannot generate comprehensive [schema.org][] metadata for attachments: [see this comment][].